Support-pp/SPP-Interface/assets/js/README.md

 ## Popper
 Bootstrap require Popper.JS so we use it together with Bootstrap and it is licensed under the terms of the [MIT License](https://github.com/FezVrasta/popper.js/blob/master/LICENSE.md) as well.

+## Masonry
+We use Masonry to create a fluid grid that the container fit spaces.
+Masonry is licensed under the terms of the [MIT License](https://desandro.mit-license.org/).

 ---
 Everything else is licensed under the terms which can be found in the [LICENSE.md](LICENSE.md).